rysavy-ondrej/ethanol/Source/Ethanol.ContextProvider/Readme.md

 **Parameters**:
 - `start` (Optional): Start of the desired interval.
 - `end` (Optional): End of the desired interval.
-- `ip` (Optional): An IP address to filter by, obtaining contexts specific to this host.
+- `hostkey` (Optional): An IP address to filter by, obtaining contexts specific to this host.

 **Sample Request**:
 ```